 There we were… wine, a hot jacuzzi, the baby monitor, telephone, a clear warm night, the stars, and just sitting back, finally relaxing after our week, sinking down into the water, feeling every muscle relax.
 The phone rang and pierced the silence.
 “Ma’am, you don’t know me, but I live in North Carolina (thousands of miles away), and I was just watching your camera, and thought you should know a puppy crawled behind your girl, and she rolled back on it!”.
 FEAR gripped me!
 I jumped out of the jacuzzi, ran through my bedroom, into the hall, into the living room, right to the room my mom and puppies were in, and God (thankfully) put three thoughts in my head – JACUZZI – ROBE – CAMERA!
-I only had two of those things at that moment.
-Holy cow, I was about to dart into a box, with a camera open to the world!
-I ran back, snatched my robe, put it on while running back, and arrived inside the box.
+I had just left the Jacuzzi, I had NO robe, and the camera was ON (to the world!).
+Holy cow, I was about to dart into a box as God made me!
+I ran back, snatched my robe, put it on while running back, and tied it on as I arrived inside the box.
 I lifted my bitch up just in time to save a puppy gasping it’s last futile attempts at getting oxygen, and it took a deep breath, and was fine.
 I gave a thumbs-up to the camera, and snuggled my little one, on camera… in my robe.
-It could have been so much different had I not had that camera on the puppy, had that man never had the courage to call, and had God not put three images in my head!
+It could have been so much different had I not had that camera on the puppy, had that man never had the courage to call, and had God not put three thoughts in my head!